-The University is dedicated to being compliant with the Act.
-Individuals, any member of staff or a student wishing to report concerns relating to the Act should contact the Data Protection Officer.
+The University is dedicated to being compliant with the Act and the Regulation.
+Individuals, any member of staff or a student wishing to report concerns should contact the Data Protection Officer.
 The complaint will be acknowledged immediately and every reasonable effort will be made to offer a more comprehensive reply within 21 days.